Robert Walser Center: History

 The lawyer Elio Fröhlich founded the Carl Seelig Foundation in 1966, which in turn established the Robert Walser Archive in 1973, in order to maintain and expand Walser’s literary estate as well as make it available to an ever-increasing number of scholars and researchers.
 In 2004, the foundation was renamed the Robert Walser Foundation Zurich.
 The following individuals served as directors of the Robert Walser Archive from 1973 until the present (in chronological order): Katharina Kerr, Guido Stefani, Werner Morlang, Bernhard Echte, Margit Gigerl, Lucas Marco Gisi, and Lukas Gloor.

 In 2009, the Foundation underwent a major structural reorganization, relocated to Bern, and was renamed the Robert Walser Foundation Bern.
 The Robert Walser Center was opened the same year, overseen by the founding director Reto Sorg.
 Since then, the Robert Walser Archive is considered a major and central part of the Robert Walser Center.

 That same year also saw the introduction of volunteers, who support the staff and their scholarly activities; they also make it possible for the Centre to maintain regular opening hours.

 Robert Walser Archive

-The main focus of the Archive is the Robert Walser Collection, which includes manuscripts, letters, personal papers, and an ever-expanding collection of secondary literature, which is continuously being catalogued, documented, and analyzed.
+The archive contains the Robert Walser Collection, which includes manuscripts, letters, personal papers, and an ever-expanding collection of secondary literature, which is continuously being catalogued, documented, and analyzed.
 Although still owned by the Robert Walser Foundation, these valuable and sensitive manuscripts (including the so-called “Micrograms” or “Microscripts”) were transferred in 2009 to the Swiss Literary Archives (SLA) of the Swiss National Library in Bern.
-The Archive also features the partial estates of Robert Walser’s siblings and those of Carl Seelig, as well as the Walser scholars Anne Gabrisch, Jochen Greven, and Werner Morlang.
 Since the 1980s, the Robert Walser Center and the Robert Walser Archive regularly work on special editions and other publications regarding Robert Walser.

-Library

-The Robert Walser Center maintains the world’s leading Walser library, which collects everything written by and about Robert Walser.
-In addition to all editions of Walser’s work in the original German and any existing translations, it also includes periodicals and unpublished academic theses and dissertations.
-The Library’s catalogue, a key tool for all Walser scholars, can be accessed and searched via the Center’s homepage in both German and English.
-The Robert Walser Center furthermore houses the most comprehensive collection of Walser’s work in translation.

 Exhibitions

 The Robert Walser Center regularly stages thematically alternating exhibitions about the life, work, and artistic influence of Robert Walser.
-Recent exhibitions have featured Walser’s first editions, Micrograms, and letters, as well as exhibitions featuring artists such as Robert Frank, Tilo Steireif, Thomas Hirschhorn, and Yves Netzhammer.
+Recent exhibitions have featured Walser’s first editions, Micrograms, and letters, as well as exhibitions featuring artists such as Robert Frank, Tilo Steireif, Thomas Hirschhorn, Yves Netzhammer, Thomas Schütte and Pamela Rosenkranz.